ArianaMarta/music-game/README.md

 I'm very grateful to have made the simulation path as i believed it saved me some time and helped trouble shooting/debugging.

+Bellow are images of some of the pd subpatches.

 <p align="middle">
   <img src="./img/pd_1.png" alt="Alt Text" width="350" >
 &nbsp; &nbsp; &nbsp; &nbsp;